 Identifies noise sensitive land uses and noise sources, and defines areas of noise impacts to minimize the exposure of the community to excess noises.

 Identifies ways to conserve and use natural resources including water and its hydraulic force, forests, soils, rivers, and other waters, harbors, fisheries, wildlife, minerals, and other natural resources.

 Identifies and appraises seismic hazards such as susceptibility to surface ruptures from faulting, ground shaking, ground failures, and/or the effects of seismically induces waves such as tsunamis and seiches.

 Public Safety Element

-Identifies and defines programs to protect the community from fire, and geologic hazards.
+Identifies and defines programs to protect the community from fire and geologic hazards.

-A policy guide describing the future relationship between people in the community and their needs for park and recreation areas, facilities, and programs.
+Describes the future relationship between people in the community and their needs for park and recreation areas, facilities, and programs.